Tax-Related Estate Planning

 Applicable Exclusion: The past, present, and future values for the "applicable exclusion" for the federal gift and estate taxes are shown in this table:

-*The estate of a person who died in 2010 may elect to either (1) pay no estate tax and be subject to a carryover basis for income tax purposes or (2) use the tax laws applicable to 2011, which provide for a $5 million applicable exclusion, a 35% tax rate, and a stepped-up income tax basis.
+*The estate of a person who died in 2010 had the option to elect to either (1) pay no estate tax and be subject to a carryover basis for income tax purposes or (2) use the tax laws applicable to 2011, which provide for a $5 million applicable exclusion, a 35% tax rate, and a stepped-up income tax basis.

 **The applicable exclusion for 2012 and beyond will reflect a "cost-of-living adjustment".
-Under some circumstances, the "applicable exclusion" for the federal estate tax can also include the applicable exclusion that the decedent's predeceased spouse did not use.
+Under the "portability" rules, the "applicable exclusion" for the federal estate tax may also include the applicable exclusion that the decedent's predeceased spouse did not use IF the appropriate election is made on the estate tax return of the predeceased spouse.

 Income Taxes: Income taxes further deplete transfers, especially with respect to assets that are all taxable income, such as retirement plan benefits.
 The combination of transfer taxes and income taxes can deplete some transfers by more than 85%.